-Strategic Theme Ambition What we need to do to make it happen?
-How will we know we have achieved it?
-Ambition 7: Create the Active South Dublin brand to promote the value, benefits and opportunities in sport and physical activity.
-Support the Active South Dublin brand with a communication plan including dedicated website, social media channels, identity guidelines and marketing material.
-Promote and embrace national and international campaigns for sport and physical activity such as European Week of Sport, HerOutdoors, Women in Sport, Get Ireland Walking and others.
-Invest in digital infrastructure, such as online booking systems and information portals, to enhance access to sport and physical activity opportunities.
-Continue to support local recognition of participation and achievement including through sponsorship of local sports awards.
-Proportion of positive sentiment and feedback on the Active South Dublin Brand and Identity # of national campaigns supported Active Communication Ambition 8: Proactively target communities that are underserved and underrepresented through positive, inclusive messaging on motivation, capability and opportunity to be active.
-Develop an effective programme of communications to target promotion of activities to under-represented groups to promote their increased participation in sport and physical activity.
-Commit to a dedicated annual promotional period for the Active South Dublin strategy, supported by the Council's Communications team and other key partners, that includes high-profile and targeted promotional events.
+Ambition 7: Create the Active South Dublin brand with a communication plan including dedicated website, social media channels, identity guidelines are brand to promote the value, benefits and opportunities in sport and physical activity.
+2. Promote and embrace national and international campaigns for sport and physical activity such as European Week of Sport, HerOutdoors, Women Sport, Get Ireland Walking and others.
+3. Invest in digital infrastructure, such as online booking systems and information portals, to enhance access to sport and physical activity opportunities.
+4. Continue to support local recognition of participation and achievement including through sponsorship of local sports awards. and feedback on the Active South Dublin Brand and Identity Active Communication Ambition 8: Proactively target communities that are underserved and underrepresented through positive, inclusive messaging on motivation, capability and opportunity to be active.
+1. Develop an effective programme of communications to target promotion of activities to under-represented groups to promote their increased participation in sport and physical activity.
+2. Commit to a dedicated annual promotional period for the Active South Dublin strategy, supported by the Council's Communications team and other key partners, that includes high-profile and targeted promotional events.
 Extent of reach, impressions and analytics per campaign increases year on year Ambition 9: Maximise the use of data and evidence in sport and physical activity decision making and share good practice and communicate impact.
-Support Sport Ireland's development of the National Database of Sport & Recreation Amenities and maximise the use of the database to inform decision-making for sport and physical activity facilities.
-Engage with the Sport Ireland research and evaluation unit to develop an accurate baseline for key sport and physical activity participation metrics across the County to monitor implementation of this plan.
-Publish an annual dashboard of activity accompanied by qualitative evaluation of the impact of our work and highlighting key achievements # of data points contributed to the NDD Value of investment into research and evaluation initiatives
+1. Support Sport Ireland's development of the National Database of Sport 8 Recreation Amenities and maximise the use of the database to inform decision-making for sport and physical activity facilities.
+2. Engage with the Sport Ireland research and evaluation unit to develop an accurate baseline for key sport and physical activity participation metrics across the County to monitor implementation of this plan.
+3. Publish an annual dashboard of activity accompanied by qualitative evaluation of the impact of our work and highlighting key achievements # of data points contributed to the NDD Value of investment into research and evaluation initiatives